-Satin polyurethane dries faster than semi-gloss polyurethane.
-This is because satin polyurethane has fewer oils and less sheen which means the paint will evaporate and dry quickly.
+Satin polyurethane dries faster than semi-gloss polyurethane because it has fewer oils and less sheen which means the paint will evaporate and dry quickly.

-Since semi-gloss polyurethane has more sheen, it will take longer for the finish to cure and set because the sheen has to completely harden.
+Since semi-gloss has more sheen, it will take longer for the finish to cure and set because the sheen has to completely harden.
 On average, satin polyurethane will dry in 2 hours and cure in 24 hours.
-On the other hand, semi-gloss polyurethane will take 4 hours to dry and 48 hours to fully cure.
+While semi-gloss polyurethane will take 4 hours to dry and 48 hours to fully cure.

-The higher sheen of semi-gloss polyurethane means that the appearance is more reflective and glossy.
-Semi-gloss polyurethane has a shiny appearance like the finish was polished with oils.
+The higher sheen of semi-gloss means that its finish is more reflective and glossy.
+Its finish looks like it was polished with oils.
 Satin polyurethane has a duller appearance due to its low sheen.

 Cleaning and Maintenance

 Satin polyurethane is easier to clean and maintain because it is not as glossy or reflective.
 Given its dull appearance, it will hide stains and debris perfectly.
 So you won’t need to clean it as much.